suft/differ/README.md

 ![Result](./differences.jpg)

 ## Summary
-An algorithm written in Node, to spot the differences between two images.
+An algorithm written in Node, to spot the differences between two images and produces a grayscale image highlighting the differences.
 The algorithm uses percent differences in RGBA values between pixels of the two images and determines outliers by comparing values against a certain tolerance.

 ## Differences
 * Liquid in the barrel